 - Maximum size of the event log files (on Agent/Appliance): Maximum size that the log file can reach before a new log file is created.

-- Number of event log files to retain (on Agent/Appliance): Maximum number of log files that will be kept.
-Once the maximum number of log files is reached, the oldest file will be deleted before a new one is created.
+- Number of event log files to retain (on Agent/Appliance): Maximum number of log files that are kept.
+Once the maximum number of log files is reached, the oldest file are deleted before a new one is created.

-Do Not Record Events with Source IP of: This option is useful if you don't want Workload Security to make record events for traffic from certain trusted computers.
+- Do Not Record Events with Source IP of: This option is useful if you do not want Workload Security to make record events for traffic from certain trusted computers.

-The following three settings let you fine tune event aggregation.
-To save disk space, Deep Security Agents will take multiple occurrences of identical events and aggregate them into a single entry and append a "repeat count", a "first occurrence" timestamp, and a "last occurrence" timestamp.
-To aggregate event entries, Deep Security Agents need to cache the entries in memory and then write them to disk.
+The following three settings let you fine-tune event aggregation.
+To save disk space, agents take multiple occurrences of identical events and aggregate them into a single entry and append a repeat count, a first occurrence timestamp, and a last occurrence timestamp.
+To aggregate event entries, agents need to cache the entries in memory and then write them to disk.